 A birthstone is a precious gem that marks your month of birth.
 For example, below you can see a green peridot, which is the birthstone for July.
 Each birthstone has a unique meaning rooted in ancient beliefs.
 That’s why many people believe birthstones possess special powers, such as the ability to bring love or luck.
 Discover your birthstone here.

-(See also star sign jewellery below).
+(See also star sign jewellery below)

-Circle (See also Ring)
+Circle (See also 'Ring' below)

 The circle is a universal sign that symbolises eternity, life, wholeness and perfection.
 It can also suggest the cycle of time or the orbit of the planets.
 Many people believe that giving someone a circle pendant symbolises eternal love.
 Of course, rings are the best-known jewellery circle symbols – read more about rings below.